 5.2 Verification of identity, address, right to work in the UK and qualifications

-5.2.1 All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and qualifications.
-The School asks for this information at interview to ensure that the person attending interview is who they claim to be, that they are permitted to work for the School if appointed and that they hold appropriate qualifications.
+5.2.1 All applicants who are invited to an interview will be required to bring with them evidence of their identity, right to work in the UK, address and qualification certificates that are relevant to the role.
+The School asks for this information at interview to ensure that the person attending interview is who they are stated to be, that they are permitted to work for the School if appointed and that they hold appropriate qualifications.

 5.2.1.1 Identity and address: all applicants must bring with them to interview, original documents which evidence their identity and address as set out below and in the list of valid identity documents at Appendix 1 (these requirements comply with DBS identity checking guidelines):